Skip to content

 typescript

-import { withMetrics } from '@agentforge/core/middleware';
+import { withMetrics, createMetrics } from '@agentforge/core';

 const monitoredNode = withMetrics(myNode, {